The Kings of Industrial Buildings – the Chung brothers of E.Wah Aik San

 York Lo: The Kings of Industrial Buildings – the Chung brothers of E.Wah Aik San

-Left: Cheung Kung-hai and his younger brother Chung Ming-fai (left) at a government land auction in the 1970s during their heydays.
+Left: Cheung Kung-hai and his younger brother Chung Ming-fai (left) at a government land auction in the 1970s during their heyday.
 Right: Property tycoons at the 1979 government auction.
 Second row left to right: Li Ka-shing (hand raised), Teddy Wang of Chinachem, Cecil Chao and Cheung Kung-hai

 While many of the larger firms profiled on this website had their own factory buildings, the majority of HK industries were comprised of smaller manufacturers who rented factory space in multi-story industrial buildings built by real estate developers, many of which were built between the 1950s to 1970s during the golden age of HK industrial development.
 Many of these buildings have been converted to commercial use or simply re-developed into residential or commercial complexes.
 Some of these developers which specialized in industrial buildings such as Kwok Tak-seng of SHK Properties, his partner Yeung Yiu-chung of Shun Cheong Group and Hui Hoi of Koon Wah Mirrors have been profiled in other articles on this website.